-Create Copy of Server Master Key, Encryption Certificate, and Provide a Source Password
+Create Copy of Server Master Key, Encryption Certificate, and Provide Source Password

-If an SQL Server database on one SQL instance will be mounted to another SQL instance, you must manually make a copy of the to be mounted database's Server Master Key, encryption certificate, and password.
-Once the copy is made, you can copy the Server Master Key, encryption certificate, and password to the other SQL instance.
+If an SQL Server database on one SQL instance will be mounted to another SQL instance, you must manually copy the to-be-mounted database's Server Master Key, encryption certificate, and password.
+Then copy the Server Master Key, encryption certificate, and password to the other SQL instance.
 To make a copy of a Server Master Key, Encryption Certification, and password: